 This year we were able to take 2 groups and some of the cast chatted with each group after the performance in a "Talk Back."
 We also had, for the first time, a reception for everyone at the Overture Center before the show.
 It was great!

 In November 2014 Alex took 64 people from Middleton's Transiton program, from the Cutting Edge program, and some AHTAFI encouragers to Joseph and the Amazing Technicolor Dream Coat.Show More

 Everyone from the Cutting Edge program really liked it and had a blast.
-One of them told Alex that it was the best musical ever.
-He had a blast too and said, "When the music started playing it felt to me like you were seeing it on Broadway in New York."
+One person told Alex that it was the best musical ever.
+Alex had fun too and said, "When the music started playing it felt to me like you were seeing it on Broadway in New York."
 After the show Alex got to meet Joseph (Ace Young) and the Narrator (Diana DeGarmo)